 Ipswich is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Ipswich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ipswich residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ipswich include English, Italian, Polish, and German.
+Important ancestries of people in Ipswich include English, Italian, German, and French .